Tayphong043/teamcity-documentation/topics/manage-access-tokens.md

 <procedure title="Generate new token" type="steps">
 <step>
 Click the <b>Generate new</b> button.
+Note that similarly to the <a href="#Token+Management">VCS Auth Tokens</a> page, this button is available only to project administrators.
 <img src="dk-generate-new-token.png" width="706" alt="Generate new token"/>
 </step>
 <step>
 Enter the token name and choose a TeamCity connection that should be used to communicate with the VCS provider.
-The <a href="#token-project-scopes">project scope</a> will be automatically limited to this project and its subprojects.
+The <a href="#Project+Scope">project scope</a> will be automatically limited to this project and its subprojects.
 </step>
 <step>Click <b>Save</b> to exit the setup.</step>
 </procedure>

 <procedure title="Choose an existing token" type="steps">
 <step>
-Click a pencil icon to enable the **Token** text box.
+Click a pencil icon to enable the <b>Token</b> text box.
+Note that similarly to the <a href="#Token+Management">VCS Auth Tokens</a> page, this button is available only to project administrators.
 <img src="dk-edit-ref-token.png" width="706" alt="Edit button"/>
 </step>
 <step>